kubernetes-sigs/external-dns/docs/tutorials/azure.md

  "{\"metadata\": {\"labels\": {\"azure.workload.identity/use\": \"true\"}, \"annotations\": {\"azure.workload.identity/client-id\": \"${IDENTITY_CLIENT_ID}\"}}}"
 ```

+NOTE: it's also possible to specify (or override) ClientID through `UserAssignedIdentityID` field in `azure.json`.

 If a pod with external-dns is already running, you need to restart it:
 ```bash
 $ kubectl rollout restart deployment/external-dns